NCSUSTAT/NCSUSTAT.github.io/_posts/2023-12-02-[4]Classical Functional Data Analysis(2)(PACE).md

 To solve the estimated covariance function, $\hat{\phi}_k(t)$ is estimated by discretizing the estimated covariance function $\hat{C}(t, t')$.

+## Graphical Illustration of Estimation of Covariance Function

 ## Computing FPC-Scores

 The best prediction of the FPC scores for the $i th$ subject, given the data from that individual, is the conditional expectation, which, under Gaussian assumptions is found to be